Chew/TARDIS-Docs/docs/permissions.md

 tardis.area.[name_of_area]
 ```

-eg. to give access to the “airport” area, the permission would be:
+e.g. to give access to the “airport” area, the permission would be:

 ```
 tardis.area.airport